skysqlinc/terraform-provider-skysql-beta/docs/resources/skysql_service.md

 - `nosql_enabled` (Boolean) Whether to enable NoSQL.
 Valid values are: true or false
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `volume_iops` (Number) The volume IOPS.
 This is only applicable for AWS
 - `volume_type` (String) The volume type.
-Valid values are: gp2,gp3,io1,io2.
+Valid values are: gp2 and io1.
 This is only applicable for AWS
 - `wait_for_creation` (Boolean) Whether to wait for the service to be created.
+Valid values are: true or false
+- `wait_for_deletion` (Boolean) Whether to wait for the service to be deleted.
 Valid values are: true or false

 ### Read-Only